nossidge/poefy/README.md

 ### Set up some example corpora

-The repo comes with some text files included.
-To generate corpora for these files, execute the special `make_dbs` command:
+The repo comes with some initial text files included.
+To generate corpora for these files, execute the special `poefy_make` binary:

-    $ poefy make_dbs
+    $ poefy_make

 ## Usage